Keep track of your alcohol units

-The UK Chief Medical Officers' (CMO) low risk drinking guidelines advise that both men and women as safest not to regularly dink more than 14 units per week.
-That’s equivalent to six pints of average strength lager (4% ABV) or six 175ml glasses of wine (12% ABV).
-‘Regularly’ means drinking every day or most days of the week.
+The UK Chief Medical Officers' (CMO) low risk drinking guidelines recommend it’s safest for both men and women to not regularly drink more than 14 units each week.
+That’s equivalent to six pints of average strength lager (4% ABV), or six medium glasses of wine (175ml, 12% ABV).
+Spread your units out over the week and take several drink-free days.